chreliot/senate-howto/main.md

 ## How can elected senators communicate with their constituents?

 The Senate operates “course” sites on Hofstra's Canvas learning management system for each of the faculty units that elect senators.
 These sites aim to  facilitate democratic engagement with the Senate and raise awareness of Senate initiatives.
 Ideally, senators will share key items of Senate business and news with constituents.
-Ideally constituents will be reminded of who their senators are and think of senators as potential recipients for items of concern and promising ideas.
+In turn, constituents will be reminded who their senators are and may think of senators as potential recipients for items of concern and promising ideas.

 Senators are made “teachers” in of these Canvas courses, and all the faculty in the unit are invited to the “student” role.
-This allows senators to send (a) messages to their constituents by email or (b) announcements on the course site that may also go out as emails, depending on user preferences.
+This allows senators to send (a) messages to their constituents by email or (b) announcements on the course site that may also go out as emails (depending on users' preference settings).
 Senators can open announcements to constituent comments, and constituents can reply to messages or announcements by email.

 The membership of these sites should be refreshed every year.
-Participants must opt in on Canvas  to participate, and they must also have “receive announcements as emails” turned on in their Canvas settings to receive messages posted announcements.
+Participants must opt in on Canvas to participate, and they must also have “receive announcements as emails” turned on in their Canvas settings to receive *announcements* (though *messages* should go out by email to anyone in the course).

-For non-faculty student, staff, and administrative senators, communication channels vary by group.
+For non-faculty senators (students, staff, and administrators), communication channels vary by group.
 (Senators should coordinate with the Senate President and Senior Support Specialist if they need help.)

 [FS]: https://www.hofstra.edu/sites/default/files/2024-04/facultystatutes.pdf
 [FPS]: https://www.hofstra.edu/senate/faculty-policy-series.html